Original air date: 5/20/2001

 - Screaming Birth: Hilariously (and horrifically) implied.
 When Paul's (normal-sized) father see's his giant son, he asks his wife how she took it.
-All she can mutter is "Whiskey...please".
+She weakly replies "Whiskey...please".

 - Slipping a Mickey: Paul drinks one carriage full of beer and instantly gets knocked out cold.
 Moe reveals that he slipped a couple of giant pills into the beer, then remarks he's off to the barn dance while carrying a pill.

-- Gender Flip: The Johnny Appleseed legend is changed to a female to fit animal-lover Lisa into the story.
+- Gender Flip: The Johnny Appleseed legend is changed to the female "Connie Appleseed" to fit animal-lover Lisa into the story.

 - My God, What Have I Done?: Connie's father says this when he realizes that he's been shooting the buffalo to extinction.
 When his son says there are two more left, he shoots them both and repeats the line.